-- •Selected apprentices must attend one week of school without pay prior to beginning work. - •Apprentices receive a minimum of 180 hours of classroom training each year.
-Classroom instruction is held one day every other week, year-round. - •Apprentices are required to receive 6,400 hours of on-the-job training.
+- Selected apprentices must attend one week of school without pay prior to beginning work. - Apprentices receive a minimum of 180 hours of classroom training each year.
+Classroom instruction is held one day every other week, year-round. - Apprentices are required to receive 6,400 hours of on-the-job training.

-Period 1 45% of journeyman's wage Period 2 50% of journeyman's wage Period 3 55% of journeyman's wage Period 4 60% of journeyman's wage Period 5 65% of journeyman's wage Period 6 70% of journeyman's wage 80% of journeyman's wage Period 7 Period 8 90% of journeyman's wage JW Level 100% of journeyman's wage
+Period 1 - 45% of Journeyman's Wage Period 2 - 50% of Journeyman's Wage Period 3 - 55% of Journeyman's Wage Period 4 - 60% of Journeyman's Wage Period 5 - 65% of Journeyman's Wage Period 6 - 70% of Journeyman's Wage Period 7 - 80% of Journeyman's Wage Period 8 - 90% of Journeyman's Wage Journeyman Level - 100% of "Wage

-Basic Requirements for both Residential and Commercial Electricians:
+Basic Requirements for Residential and Commercial Electricians:

+- Must be at least 18 years old.

-•Must have a high school diploma or a G.E.D. certificate.
-(Official transcripts are required.)
+- Must have high school diploma or G.E.D. certif.
+(Official transcripts required.)

+- Must pass a physical exam.

-•Must pass a drug test.
+- Must pass a drug test.

-•Must take an aptitude test as prescribed by the committee.
+- Must take an aptitude test as prescribed by the committee.

+- Must have a valid driver's license.

-•Must have at least one year of high school level algebra or equivalent with a passing grade.
+- Must have at least one year of high school level algebra or equivalent with a passing grade.

-•Must submit a DD-214 to verify military training and/or experience, if applicable.
+• Must submit a DD-214 to verify military training and/or experience, if applicable.